-As today is Fabbaloo’s tenth anniversary I felt it wise to do a recap – of everything that’s happened in 3D printing over the past decades.
+As today is Fabbaloo’s tenth anniversary I felt it wise to do a recap – of everything that’s happened in the story of 3D printing over the past decades.

 Yes, this is an ambitious project, but I feel it important to put the vast accumulation of events of the past ten years into broad themes, from which it is possible to perceive the large movements of companies and technologies.
 This will likely be our longest post ever.
 Let’s start at the very beginning.